quintel/documentation/docs/main/co2-1990-emissions.md

 For subregions of the Netherlands, data is used from [RIVM](http://emissieregistratie.nl/erpubliek/bumper.nl.aspx).
 They report 1990 emissions on a municipality level.
 However, this data does not comply with the [main principles](co2-main-principles.md) of the ETM's CO<sub>2</sub> calculation:

 * Emissions are reported by geographical location.
 This means that a municipality with a power plant within its border is assigned the full emissions of the plant.
 Conversely, no emissions for electricity use are taken into account for municipalities without power plants.
 * The regional data does not conform to IPCC definitions.
 This means that emissions of biomass are included.

+## Correction method
-To be able to compare 1990 emissions to the present and future emission levels calculated by the ETM, Quintel applies the following correction method to the data:
+To be able to compare 1990 emissions to the present and future emission levels calculated by the ETM, the following data correction is applied:

 * First, for all municipalities 1990 CO<sub>2</sub> emissions are calculated for all sectors _except_ the energy sector
 * Secondly, each municipality total is divided by the Dutch total, both excluding energy sector emissions.
 This results in a 'scaling factor' per municipality.
 For example, municipality X has 3% of total Dutch 1990 emissions excluding the energy sector.